quixio/quix-docs/docs/quix-streams-intro.md

 * Seamless integration with the Quix platform.
 * Use Quix Streams to build event-driven, machine learning/AI or physics-based applications that depend on real-time data from Kafka.

+See the [Quix Streams GitHub page](https://github.com/quixio/quix-streams){target=_blank} for detailed project information, and all source code.

 ## Next steps

 <div class="grid cards" markdown>